jasher4994/judgesync/README.md

 # JudgeSync 🧑‍⚖️

-A lightweight Python package for calibrating LLM judges to align with human evaluations.
-Minimize bias and improve reliability in your LLM-as-a-judge workflows.
+JudgeSync is a lightweight Python package for calibrating LLM judges to align with human evaluations.
+It helps minimize bias and improve reliability in LLM-as-a-judge workflows by comparing different judge configurations and finding the best alignment with human scores.

 ## Why JudgeSync?